qqqlllyyyy/emaily-survey-app/notes/08-handling-payments.md

 #### 3.4.
 Displaying Credit Quantity

 Make sure the number of credits can be shown in the header.
+When we render `Header`, we made a request and get the user model.

 ```javascript
 // ./client/src/components/Header.js